May. 10, 2018 / Updated by Bessie Shaw to Windows 10

-Recently, the latest Windows 10 update has triggered new boot loop, blue screen of death, black screen or other similar problems that prevent the users from logging in Windows 10.
+Recently, the latest Windows 10 April 2018 Update 1803 has triggered new boot loop, blue screen of death, black screen or other similar problems that prevent the users from logging in Windows 10.
 Usually, users need to boot into Safe Mode to fix such screen issues.

 If you have read the past posts, you may know it is a viable method to enter Safe Mode and perform a clean boot to solve such issues.
 But parts of the users don't know how to enter the Safe Mode on their Windows 10 laptop or desktop, or some of them only know the steps via the Settings.